jonasniemeyer/aoc/README.md

 ## Advent of Code solutions
-I aim to solve each year in a different language
+I intend to solve each year in a different language

 2022 - Python